-Starts with a ‘question’ and collection of relevant data, that are used to obtain hypothesis or theory and identify patterns.
+- Inductive Analysis – This starts with a ‘question’ and collection of relevant data that are used to obtain a hypothesis or theory and identify patterns.
 This type of qualitative analysis requires more time and is thorough.

 Content analysis is the process where verbal or behavioural data is categorized to classify, summarize, and tabulate the same.
 Using this technique, researchers can look for specific words or concepts in the entire content and identify patterns in communication.

 Involves the analysis of the same stories, interviews, letters, conversations told by different users and identifying the context of the respondents while doing so.
 It is mainly used for knowledge management, i.e. identifying, representing, sharing, and communicating knowledge rather than just collecting and processing the data.